 The source text for notes should be scaffolded to the learning level of the students.

 Notes can be taken from text-based and visual sources.
 It’s fun and also very helpful to take notes from photographs or illustrations: ask students to look at the image and describe the most important things that they see, and then write these on their note cards.

 This post is the seventh in an ongoing series.
-Read the other posts in the series: What's a Primary Source?, Observations and Inferences, Maps and Atlases, Using the Internet to Find Primary Sources Online, Asking Questions for Research, and How can we do research with political cartoons?
+Read the other posts in the series: What's a Primary Source?, Observations and Inferences, Maps and Atlases, Using the Internet to Find Primary Sources Online, Asking Questions for Research, Citing Sources, and How can we do research with political cartoons?